An empirical approach to demographic inference with genomic data

 where the sum is over all choices of $x \in X$, $y\in Y$, $u \in U$, and $v \in V$.
 Furthermore,

 \end{theorem}

-Note that $F_X(a,\ell)$ is \emph{unknown}, and so equation \eqref{eqn:f4_expectation} interprets $f_4(X,Y;U,V)$ as a descriptive statistic of demographic history.
+Note that $F_X(a,\ell)$ is \emph{unknown} but quantifies the genetic inheritance of $X$, and so equation \eqref{eqn:f4_expectation} interprets $f_4(X,Y;U,V)$ as a descriptive statistic of demographic history.
 Once formulated using the general-purpose theory, the proof of this comes down to straightforward calculations with Poisson processes, which are carried out below.